-Singapore government has worked smart to come up with generous incentives to international companies that want to set camp in the country.
+Singapore government has worked smart to come up with generous incentives to international companies that want to expand their operations into the country.
 It is now possible to register a private limited company in the country without spending a fortune.

 Ideally, a private limited company in Singapore is an LLC whose shares are not available to the general public but can be held by no more than 50 persons.
 The shareholders can either be corporate entities or individuals or both.